APTASU/Jam-project/README.md

 # Deliverables
 ## The pitch
-It's a jam in a 2d platformer apocalypse with our main chacter the slime he needs to defeat all the peanut enemy infecting their world a story filled with mystery, love, and most but least action.
-Follow our unamed main charcater in his story to beat all the penut monsters.
+A peanut butter apocalypse where the jam is fighting off all of the peanut butter monsters.
+The Peanut butter monsters come in waves and the Jam protagonist has to eliminate all of the monsters.
+If he or she doesn't then he loses.

 ## Team Charter
 Noah Markworth